Has the curiosity of something like Pizza vs. Marinara sauce stuck into your mind? You don’t know things like:

 - 1/2 Tbsp.
 Salt

-- Your pizza sauce is ready to cover your pizza dough.
+- Add salt, olive oil, and fresh basil, and blend again.
+Your pizza sauce is ready to cover your pizza dough.

 How do they Make Marinara or Pasta Sauce?